ThomasLagkalis/RL-Agent-MsPacMan-CartPole/README.md

 python3 driver_code.py
 ```

+If you want to edit the hyperparameters you can find them in drive_code.py and agent.py.
+In future commits will add feature selection with args.

 ## Results

 After you run the programm the results i.e. the graphs and an inscance of the agent navigating the environment are saved in ./visual